rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 By default, repositories should be public and allow read access to all.
 When needed, some repositories can have limited read access (i.e. repositories related to security).

-Additionally, the Rust High Five bot should have read access to all repositories in the [Rust-Lang GitHub Organization](https://github.com/rust-lang/).
+Bot accounts controlled by the Infrastructure Team (such as the [Rust High Five Bot](https://github.com/rust-highfive)) can be granted any level of access required for them to work at the discretion of the Infrastructure Team.

 # Drawbacks
 [drawbacks]: #drawbacks